tshort/mdpad-docs/content/_index.md

 ---
-title: 'mdpad: one-file web apps'
+title: 'mdpad'
 date: 2020-02-02T14:42:29.608Z
+type: 'front'
 ---

+### One-file web apps

 *mdpad* is a JavaScript package that makes it easier to write one-file, one-page web apps in Markdown.
 It works well with static-site